 I Hülya Adak.
 "Trauma and Genocide Studies in Contested Terrains"

 II Hülya Adak and Fatma Müge Göçek.
 Introduction to “Critical Approaches to Genocide: History, Politics and Aesthetics of 1915”

 New Methodologies and Directions in Armenian and Genocide Studies

 1. Playing on a New Field: The History of WATS and Where We are Now

 2. Eastern Turkey: The Known, the Unknown, the Disputed, and the Desired

 3. Time and Space Problematic in Studying Genocide: The Armenian Case

-4. A Survivor of the Armenian Genocide as a perpetrator of the Holocaust: The Case of Eghia Hovhanessian
+4. A Survivor of the Armenian Genocide as a Perpetrator of the Holocaust: The Case of Eghia Hovhannesian

 5. Transmitting Ottomanism: Revolution, Diaspora, and the Legacies of Imperial Reform

-8. Colonial Pragmatism and Population Transfer: German perception of ethnic violence during the First World War and the Armenian Genocide
+7. Colonial Pragmatism and Population Transfer – German Perception of Ethnic Violence during the First World War and the Armenian Genocide

-10. Another Pluralism: Reading Dostoevsky across The Sea of Marmara
+9. Another Pluralism: Reading Dostoevsky across the Sea of Marmara

 13. Finding Place in Exile: Queer Armenian Voices Speak

 Higher Education and Genocide Commemorations in Contemporary Turkey